Location: Historic Steelton Locust Street Steps

 1974 Supermodel Beverly JohnsonVogue Cover

-Supermodel Beverly Johnson featured on the August 1974 cover.
+Supermodel Beverly Johnson was featured on the August 1974 cover.

-True to her word, Pat moved back to the United States in 1974 after Beverly Johnson featured Vogue publication broke the fashion glass ceiling.
-While back in the native New Yorker continued modeling in the 1980s.
+True to her word, Pat returned to the United States in 1974 after Beverly Johnson, featured in Vogue, broke the fashion glass ceiling.
+While back in the native New Yorker, I continued modeling in the 1980s.
 She also established a modeling agency in Milan, Italy, and published a volume of poetry in 2001 called The Spirit of Grace and her 2016 memoir, Walking with the Muses.

 Pat Cleveland and her model daughter, Anna.